The Well (Doctor Who): Ratings

 The episode received overnight viewing figures of 1.9 million, an improvement over the previous episode.
 "The Well" was the fourth most-watched programme of the day.
-Within seven days it had been viewed by a total of 3.24 million.
+The episode received a total of 3.24 million consolidated viewers across 7 days, and a total of 3.78 million consolidated viewers across 28 days.

 Critical reception

+On the review aggregator website Rotten Tomatoes, 92% of 12 critics' reviews are positive.
 Den of Geeks Stefan Mohamed praised the episode's cast performances, though he criticised the Entity's method of attack and the cameo appearance by Mrs Flood, as he felt the plotline involving her was too similar to that of the previous season.
 GamesRadar+'s Will Salmon similarly praised the episode's supporting cast, particularly Ayling-Ellis and Dunne.
 Daniel Cooper, writing for Engadget, praised the performance of Ayling-Ellis and its representation for deaf people.
 Vicky Jessop of the Evening Standard highlighted the episode's first act and ending, as well as the twist reveal of the Entity's return.
 Robert Anderson, however, writing for IGN, criticised the episode, stating that beyond the Entity's return the episode "lacked substance"; he also criticised the performance of the supporting cast and Gatwa.

 The return of the Midnight Entity received mixed responses from critics.
 Mohamed praised the usage of the Entity in the episode, finding it to be effectively terrifying.
 Isobel Lewis, authoring a review for The A.V.
 Club, highlighted the return of the Midnight Entity and opined that Davies "defied expectations".
 Kyle Anderson with The Nerdist also highlighted the Entity, believing it to be a well-utilised evolution of the creature.
 Jessop, however, criticised the Entity's usage, stating that although it maintained the mystique of the Entity's original appearance, its re-appearance was less impressive.
 Salmon commented similarly, writing that although he found the twist effective, the reveal of the Entity did not add much to the episode, especially because it functioned differently than in its debut episode.
 Robert Anderson highlighted the new additions to the Entity to diversify the episode from "Midnight" but criticised the usage of the Entity, finding that the Entity was less unknowable and followed more clichéd plotlines—with the result that the comeback "chips away at the power of the original."